j0hnm4r5/korra/README.md

 I am working on adding TypeScript support with no extra steps.

+## Editor Integration

+Korra does not have a dedicated editor plugin (yet!).
+What you can do for now is point your editor's native ESLint plugin to your local Korra `eslint` config:

+1. Install Korra locally (`yarn add --dev korra` or `npm install --save-dev korra`)

+1. Install your editor's native ESLint plugin (for Visual Studio Code that's [vscode-eslint](https://github.com/Microsoft/vscode-eslint))

+1. In your editor's settings, point your ESLint plugin to Korra's local config file: `node_modules/korra/src/eslintrc.json`

+    * In Visual Studio Code you would set this in `eslint.options#configFile`:

+    ```json
+    "eslint.options": {
+      "configFile": "node_modules/korra/src/eslintrc.json"
+    }
+    ```

 ## Included Dependencies, Configs, and Plugins

 Korra is not a light package, and will include all of the following dependecies (and then some) when it is installed: